đź“– Syllabus

 Labs

-Labs are meant to provide hands-on practice with the recent lecture material and preparation for the upcoming homeworks and exams.
+These worksheets are what students in a standard semester of EECS 245 would complete in lab, and are meant to provide hands-on practice with the recent lecture material and preparation for the upcoming homeworks and exams.
+They may even involve some programming.

 Homeworks